Everything You Need to Know About the DoD 5220.22-M Disk Wiping Standard & Its Applications Today

 The “DoD standard,” referring to DoD 5220.22-M, is a term often used in the data sanitization industry.
 But what does this “standard” mean for enterprises, government entities, ITADs, and data sanitization solution providers?

-To effectively erase previously stored data, the simplest techniques overwrite hard disk drive storage areas with the same data everywhere—often using a pattern of all zeros.
-The DoD “standard” and others like it take overwriting a step further with prescribed random overwriting methods.
-At a minimum, such applications will prevent the data from being retrieved through standard data recovery methods.
+To erase previously stored data, the simplest techniques involve overwriting hard disk drive storage areas with the same data—often using a pattern of all zeros.
+The deprecated DoD “standard” and similar methods take this a step further by prescribing multiple passes with random binary patterns.
+These techniques, at a minimum, make data unrecoverable through standard recovery methods, though they may not meet modern erasure standards.

 The DoD 5220.22-M method for data erasure first appeared in the early days of the data sanitization industry.
 When it was published by the U.S. Department of Defense (DoD) in the National Industrial Security Program Operating Manual (also known as “NISPOM,” “NISP Operating Manual,” or Department of Defense document #5220.22-M), it specified a process of overwriting hard disk drives (HDDs) with patterns of ones and zeros.
 The process required three secure overwriting passes and verification at the end of the final pass.
 This was in 1995, before the debut of smartphones and the widespread use of flash-based storage technologies.